 So we're showing we really have done it.
 Our appearance in the divorce court was 19 June 1992, fourteen years later.

-Bride and groom and their parents.
+Bride and groom and our extant parents.
 Jenny's father died in 1976.

 Lois's children from her second family, Andrew and Michelle on the left.
 On the right is Jenny's eldest (of three) brothers, Allen Bruce Nash.

 My Dad and Mum and their only child, 34 at the time.
 Jenny had just turned 22 three days before.

 Hamming it up, my best man, Hans Stampfer, on the right, and Jenny's bridesmaid, Janice Achimovich, left.

 Behaving ourselves now, with the gatehouse of Winthrop Hall in the background.

 Why don't I have a print of this one?
 I'll bet someone does.

 My idea of an attempt at a formal 19C portrait photograph.